lerenos/astro-ph-cf/README.md

 # Astro 5 + Tailwind 4 + PostHog + Cloudflare Pages

-## Quick Start for Local Development and Deployment via CLI
+## Quick Start

+There are 2 install options:

+### 1. Via CLI
 `npm create cloudflare@latest -- my-astro-app --framework=astro --template=lerenos/astro-ph-cf`

 When prompted...

-`What would you like to start with?`
+_What would you like to start with?_

 `> Template from a GitHub repo`

-`"What's the url of git repo containing the template you'd like to use?"`
+_What's the url of git repo containing the template you'd like to use?_

 `lerenos/astro-ph-cf`

+_Do you want to deploy your application?_

+`> No` (so you can later connect to your GitHub repo)

 You can be prompted about logging into Cloudflare and/or Github.

+You'll need to connect GitHub to Cloudflare via Dashboard.
+[Here is a complete tutorial.](https://developers.cloudflare.com/pages/framework-guides/deploy-an-astro-site/)

-## Deployment via Github and Cloudflare Dashboard
+### 2. Via Github and Cloudflare Dashboard
 1. Go to https://github.com/lerenos/astro-ph-cf
 2. Click on the "Use this Template" button and configure the name and visibility of your new repo
 3. Go to https://dash.cloudflare.com/ > Your Account > + Add (top right of the screen) > Pages